SiaFoundation/docs/hosting/setting-up-hostd/macos.md

 To ensure you will not run into any issues with running `hostd` it is recommended your system meets the following requirements:

 * **Network Access:** `hostd` needs a stable internet connection and open network access in order to store and retrieve data on the Sia network.
+You will also need to forward the ports `9981-9983` so `hostd` can properly communicate with the network and renters.

 * **Operating System Compatibility:** `hostd` is supported on the following macOS versions:
 	- macOS 12: Monterey (Star)